-Finally, we compare both models with a Likelihood Ratio Test.
+Finally, we compare both models with a Likelihood Ratio Test and we expect the test model (Equation 8) to be a significantly better fit than the null model (Equation 9).
+As for the prediction task, we will not interpret the regression coefficients obtained in this analysis.

-A link between speed estimation and motion prediction – To test Hypotheses 3a and 3b (script can be found here, on GitHub), we first prepare the prediction data by computing means and standard deviations of the extrapolated time for each participant.
+A link between speed estimation and prediction – To test Hypotheses 3a and 3b (script can be found here, on GitHub: https://github.com/b-jorges/Predicting-while-Moving/blob/main/Analysis%20Correlation.R), we first prepare the prediction data by computing means and standard deviations of the extrapolated time for each participant.
 We then calculate the difference in performance (mean and standard deviations for the prediction task and PSEs and JNDs for the speed estimation task) between the “Opposite Directions” motion profile and the “Observer Static” motion profile for both tasks for each participant.

 For accuracy, we then determine to what extent PSE differences between the Opposite Direction motion profile and the Observer Static motion profile obtained in the speed estimation task predict the mean extrapolated time in the prediction task.
-For this purpose, we fit a Linear Model with the difference in mean motion prediction errors between the motion profiles as the dependent variable and the difference in PSEs between the motion profiles as the independent variable:
+For this purpose, we fit a Linear Model with the difference in mean motion extrapolation errors between the motion profiles as the dependent variable and the difference in PSEs between the motion profiles as the independent variable: